tencurse/neocities/src/resources/palestine.md

 ## etc

-- [Palestine buttons + resources by rosemary](https://hillhouse.neocities.org/journal/notes/palestine) - art credit for the button i used in the home page
+- [Palestine buttons + resources by rosemary](https://hillhouse.neocities.org/journal/notes/palestine) - more buttons/blinkies/stamps to show your support, and more links to resources